The 11 Healthiest Subway Options, According to Registered Dietitians

 In a sea of greasy fast food joints with limited healthy offerings, Subway is a welcome outlier.
 The sandwich joint’s staple variety of fresh veggie and lean meat options make it relatively easy to throw together a balanced meal on the run.

-It’s worth noting that not everything on Subway’s menu is healthy (we’re looking at you footlong Italian BMT).
-Depending on your goals you might also want to sub the bread for a wrap, salad, or bowl.
+It’s worth noting that not everything on Subway’s menu is healthy (we’re looking at you, footlong Italian BMT).
+Depending on your goals, you might also want to sub the bread for a wrap, salad, or bowl.

 Exactly what to order (and avoid) for healthier, nutritionally balanced meals at Subway.